Home / Journals / CMES / Vol.33, No.1, 2008

 CMES-Computer Modeling in Engineering & Sciences, Vol.33, No.1, pp. 49-84, 2008, DOI:10.3970/cmes.2008.033.049

 Abstract A dynamic analysis of a thin shell finite element undergoing large displacements and rotations is here presented.
 The constitutive model adopted derives from the coupling of an hyperelastic basic model fulfilling a De Saint Venant-Kirchhoff criterion with a scalar damage function depending on the maximum value of a suitable strain measure attained through the deformation history; then plastic effects are included using an isotropic/kinematic hardening law.
 A conservative time integration scheme for the non-linear dynamics of the hyperelastic damaged-plastic thin shell is applied.
-The main characteristic of the scheme is to be conservative, since it allows for the time-discrete system… More >
+The main characteristic of the scheme is to be conservative, since it More >

 • Open AccessOpen Access